rehierl/abstract-properties/15-x-hierarchies-2/15-1-hierarchy-of-traces/_remarks.md

 - in essence a hierarchy of scopes that consists of serialized scopes

-consistency of scopes
+pairs of tags - DTU, DTO
+- a pair of tags encloses a node and its descendants in DTU
-- in regards to underlining/boxing nodes
+- any node in DTO has two child nodes
-- there are no overlapping traces/sequences
-- none of the borders of any two scopes cross each other
+- the end-tag of a node separates its descendants in DTU from its subsequent siblings and their descendants
+- the end-tag of a node separates the child nodes of a node in DTO
+- the pair of tags that consists of the start-tag of a node and the end-tag of its parent encloses the descendants of a node in DTO